-The LMV26 / LMV36 is a microprocessor-based burner management system with matching system components for the control and supervision of forced draft burners of medium to high capacity.
+The LMV36 is a microprocessor-based burner management system with matching system components for the control and supervision of forced draft burners of medium to high capacity.

-For using of dual fuel with 2 fuel actuators, AGM60 switch unit is required.
+For using of dual fuel with 2 fuel actuators, AGM60 is required.

-Following are integrated in the LMV26 / LMV36:
+Following are integrated in the LMV36:

-- Burner management system complete with valve proving system - Electronic fuel-air ratio control system for a maximum of 2 SQM3 or SQN1 actuators - · Control of VSD for air fan - Modbus interface
+- Burner management system complete with valve proving system - Electronic fuel-air ratio control system for a maximum of 2 SQM3 or SQN1 actuators - Control of VSD for air fan - Modbus interface

-Figure 8: System structure
+Figure 8: Makeup of structure